dujanhung/evtsbx-api-doc/lua/es_Audio.md

 a helper class to play audio files.

 >[!IMPORTANT]
->"Evertech Sandbox" only support `WAV` files. other files would fire an error.
+>"Evertech Sandbox" only support `WAV` file. other files would fire an error.

 >[!TIP]
 >if the file's source don't have `WAV` output, use file converter apps to convert them to `WAV` files.